 - 1. The majority of the world's nations are developing countries (low- and middle-income nations).
-While some DVCs have been realizing rapid growth rates in recent years, others have experienced little or no growth. - 2.
-Scarcities of natural resources make it more challenging for a nation to develop. - 3.
+While some DVCs have been realizing rapid growth rates in recent years, others have experienced little or no growth. - Scarcities of natural resources make it more challenging but certainly not impossible-for a nation to develop. - 3.
 The large and rapidly growing populations in many DVCs contribute to low per capita incomes.
 Increases in per capita incomes frequently induce greater population growth, often reducing per capita incomes to near-subsistence levels.
 The demographic transition view, however, suggests that rising living standards must precede declining birthrates. - 4.
 Most DVCs suffer from unemployment and underemployment.
 Labor productivity is low because of insufficient investment in physical and human capital. - 5.
 In many DVCs, formidable obstacles impede both saving and investment.
 In some of the poorest DVCs, the savings potential is very low, and many savers transfer their funds to the IACs rather than invest them domestically.
 The lack of a vigorous entrepreneurial class and the weakness of investment incentives also impede capital accumulation. - 6.
-Appropriate social and institutional changes and, in particular, the presence of "the will to develop" are essential ingredients in economic development.

-- 7. The vicious circle of poverty brings together many of the obstacles to growth, supporting the view that poor countries stay poor because of their poverty.
+Appropriate social and institutional changes and, in particular, the presence of the will to develop, are essential ingredients in economic development. - 7.
+The vicious circle of poverty brings together many of the obstacles to growth, supporting the view that poor countries stay poor because of their poverty.
 Low incomes inhibit saving and the accumulation of physical and human capital, making it difficult to increase productivity and incomes.
-Overly rapid population growth, however, may offset promising attempts to break the vicious circle. - 8.
-The nature of the obstacles to growth-the absence of an entrepreneurial class, the dearth of infrastructure, the saving-investment dilemma, and the presence of socialinstitutional obstacles to growth-suggests that government should play a major role in initiating growth.
-However, the corruption and maladministration that are common to the public sectors of many DVCs suggest that government may not be very effective in instigating growth. - Advanced nations can encourage development in the DVCs by reducing IAC trade barriers and by providing both public and private capital.
-Critics of foreign aid, however, say that it

-- (a) creates DVC dependency, (b) contributes to the growth of bureaucracies and centralized economic control, and (c) is rendered ineffective by corruption and mismanagement. - 10.
-In recent years the IACs have reduced foreign aid to the DVCs but have increased direct investment and other private capital flows to the DVCs. - 11.
-Economists suggest that DVCs could make further progress by establishing and enforcing the rule of law, opening their economies to international trade, controlling population growth, encouraging direct foreign investment, building human capital, maintaining peace with neighbors, establishing independent central banks, setting realistic exchange rates, and privatizing state industries.
-The IACs can help in this process by directing foreign aid to the neediest nations, reducing tariffs and import quotas, providing debt forgiveness to the poorest DVCs, allowing more low-skilled immigration from the DVCs, and discouraging arms sales to the DVCs.
+Overly rapid population growth, however, may offset promising attempts to break the vicious circle.

+- 8. The nature of the obstacles to growth-the absence of an entrepreneurial class, the dearth of infrastructure, the saving-investment dilemma, and the presence of social-institutional obstacles to growth-suggests that government should play a major role in initiating growth.
+Economists suggest that DVCs could make further development progress through such policies as establishing the rule of law, building infrastructure, opening their economies to international trade, setting realistic exchange rates, encouraging foreign direct investment, building human capital, encouraging entrepreneurship, controlling population growth, and making peace with neighbors.
+However, the corruption and maladministration that are common to the public sectors of many DVCs suggest that government may not be very effective in instigating growth. - 9.
+Advanced nations can encourage development in the DVCs by reducing IAC trade barriers and by directing foreign aid (official development assistance) to the neediest nations, providing debt forgiveness to the poorest DVCs, allowing temporary low-skilled immigration from the DVCs, and discouraging arms sales to the DVCs.
+Critics of foreign aid, however, say that it (a) creates DVC dependency, (b) contributes to the growth of bureaucracies and centralized economic control, and (c) is rendered ineffective by corruption and mismanagement. - 10.
+In recent years the IACs have reduced foreign aid to the DVCs but have increased direct investment and other private capital flows to the DVCs.
+Little of the foreign direct investment, however, has gone to the poorest DVCs.
+Also, foreign direct investment plummeted during the worldwide recession of 2007-2009.